-T3A.26 Many settled areas of Saham Toney are at risk of surface water flooding, as explained in the supporting text to Policy 8A.
+T3A.21 Many settled areas of Saham Toney are at risk of surface water flooding, as explained in the supporting text to Policy 8A.
 Appropriate design measures that contribute to the control and mitigation of flood risk are therefore fully justified.
+The Saham Toney SuDS Design Manual shall be referred to for full details.